Chace Crawford: 2013–present: Film roles and The Boys

-In April 2016, it was announced that Crawford had landed the role of Egon in the comedy film I Do...Until I Don't opposite Amber Heard and Ed Helms.
+In April 2016, it was announced that Crawford had landed the role of Egon in the comedy film I Do...
+Until I Don't opposite Amber Heard and Ed Helms.
 The film was written and directed by Lake Bell.
-In the same month, it was reported by TheWrap that he would perform in a live-reading of the Black List script College Republicans, portraying the role of John F. Kinney.
-The reading took place at the Montalban Theater on April 23, 2016.
-In March 2017, it was announced that Crawford had joined the cast of the comedy show Casual in the recurring role of Byron.
-The same year, he signed on to star in the crime movie Riptide as Landen and comedy film All About Nina as Joe.
+In the same month, TheWrap reported that he would perform in a live-reading of the Black List script College Republicans, portraying the role of John F. Kinney.
+The reading took place at the Montalbán Theater on April 23, 2016.
+In March 2017, it was announced that Crawford had joined the cast of the comedy television show Casual for the recurring role of Byron.
+The same year, he signed on to star in the crime movie Riptide as Landen and comedy film All About Nina (2018) as Joe.

-In January 2018, it was announced that Crawford has been cast as Kevin Moskowitz / The Deep in The Boys, the Amazon Studios adaptation of Garth Ennis and Darick Robertson's comic book of the same name.
-As of 2022, the show has been renewed for a fourth season.
-In February, he was cast in the Charles Manson biopic drama-thriller film Charlie Says as murderer Tex Watson, which released later that year.
-In March 2019, Crawford was announced to join Lily Collins in Vaughn Stein's thriller Inheritance.
-It was released in May 2020.
-In the same year, he starred in thriller Nighthawks.
+In January 2018, it was announced that Crawford has been cast as Kevin Moskowitz / The Deep in The Boys (2019–2026), the Amazon Studios adaptation of Garth Ennis and Darick Robertson's comic book of the same name.
+The show had five seasons.
+In March, he was cast in the Charles Manson biopic drama-thriller film Charlie Says (2018) as murderer Tex Watson.
+In March 2019, Crawford was announced to join Lily Collins in Vaughn Stein's thriller Inheritance (2020).
+In the same year, he starred in thriller Nighthawks (2019).

 In August 2021, Crawford was announced to star alongside Nina Dobrev in ensemble comedy Reunion from director Chris Nelson.
-On October 9, Crawford did an uncredited cameo on a Saturday Night Live episode in a The Bachelorette parody skit.
-In December, Crawford was announced to voice act in the English-language version of Mamoru Hosoda's 2021 sci-fi anime, Belle.
+On October 9, Crawford did an uncredited cameo on a Saturday Night Live (SNL) episode in a parody skit of The Bachelorette.
+In December, Crawford was announced to voice act in the English-language version of Mamoru Hosoda's 2021 science-fantasy anime, Belle.
 It was released the following month alongside the Japanese-language version on January 14, 2022.
 In February 2022, it was announced that Crawford would develop a football drama at Showtime, alongside former Dallas Cowboys quarterback Tony Romo, who is also Crawford's brother-in-law, and Yellowjackets executive producer Drew Comins.
 In March 2022, Crawford reprised the role of his The Boys character, Kevin Moskowitz/The Deep, in the fifth episode of its adult animated anthology spin-off, The Boys Presents: Diabolical.